Depression angle of surface target

 altitude toward surface targets

-Calculate the depression angle for a ground clutter patch that is 1000 m away from the sensor.
-The sensor is located on a platform that is 300 m above the ground.
+Calculate the depression angle for a ground clutter patch that is 1.0 km away from a sensor.
+The sensor is located on a platform 300 m above the ground.

 The depression angle is the angle between a horizontal line containing the sensor and the line from the sensor to a surface target.